 Our location algorithm is based on the following theorem, which is a consequence of Ahlfors's variational formula. \begin{thm} For $\tau$ in the domain of the meromorphic function $Y : \hh \times \hh \to \M_2$ defined by Equation \ref{eqn:Ywm}, the line in $Q(Y(\tau))$ spanned by the quadratic differential

 annihilates the image of $(dY)_\tau$. \end{thm} Theorem \ref{thm:eformproducts} characterizes the eigenforms $\omega_1(\tau)$ and $\omega_2(\tau)$ on $Y(\tau)$ up to permutation and scale.
-Using the algebraic model for $X_D$ given in \cite{elkieskumar:hms} and the formula in Section \ref{sec:algpairing}, we can use Theorem \ref{thm:eformproducts} to identify eigenforms for real multiplication.
+Using an algebraic model for the image of $X_D$ in $\M_2$ (as in, for example, \cite{elkieskumar:hms,gruenewald:humbert,runge:endomorphism}) and the formula in Section \ref{sec:algpairing}, we can use Theorem \ref{thm:eformproducts} to identify eigenforms for real multiplication.
 This observation is the basis for ELA.
 By running ELA with floating point input, we numerically sample the function $a_0/I_2$ defined in the previous paragraph and generate Tables \ref{tab:wDrs} and \ref{tab:wD0rs} refered to in Theorems \ref{thm:wDrs} and \ref{thm:wDers}.
 By running ELA with input defined over a function field $K$ over a number field (e.g. $K=\qq(r)[s]/(w_D)$), we prove Theorems \ref{thm:wDrs} and \ref{thm:wDers} using only rigorous arithmetic in $K$.

 In \cite{km:correspondences}, we will describe a second method of eigenform location based on explicit algebraic correspondences and similar in spirit to \cite{vwamelen:examples,vwamelen:provingcm}.
-This technique could be used to prove Theorems \ref{thm:wDrs} and \ref{thm:wDers} and such a proof would, unlike the proofs in this paper, be logically independent of \cite{elkieskumar:hms}.
+This technique could be used to prove Theorem \ref{thm:wDrs} and such a proof would, unlike the proof in this paper, be logically independent of \cite{elkieskumar:hms}.
 We found this correspondence method practical for certifying single eigenforms and impractical for certifying positive dimensional families of eigenforms.

-\paragraph{Computer files.} Auxiliary files containing extra information on the Weierstrass curves (omitted here for lack of space), as well as computer code to certify our equations, are available from the \texttt{arXiv.org} e-print archive.
+\paragraph{Computer files.} Auxiliary files containing extra information on the Weierstrass curves (omitted here for lack of space), as well as computer code to certify our equations, are available from \url{http://arxiv.org/abs/1406.7057}.
 To access these, download the source file for the paper.
-This will produce not only the \LaTeX file for this paper, but also the computer code.
+This will produce both the \LaTeX \ file for this paper and the computer code referenced below.
 The text file \texttt{README} gives a reader's guide to the various auxiliary files.